 - 1. Type C power park modules shall fulfil the requirements listed in Articles 13, 14, 15 and 20, except for paragraph 6 of Article 13, paragraph 2 of Article 14, and point (a) of Article 20(1) unless referred to otherwise in point (v) of paragraph (3) (d). - 2.
-Type C power park modules shall fulfil the following additional requirements in relation to frequency stability: - (a) the relevant TSO shall have the right to specify that power park modules be capable of providing synthetic inertia during very fast frequency deviations; - (b) the operating principle of control systems installed to provide synthetic inertia and the associated performance parameters shall be specified by the relevant TSO. - 3.
-Type C power park modules shall fulfil the following additional requirements in relation to voltage stability: - (a) with regard to reactive power capability, the relevant system operator may specify supplementary reactive power to be provided if the connection point of a power park module is neither located at the high-voltage terminals of the step-up transformer to the voltage level of the connection point nor at the alternator terminals, if no step-up transformer exists.
-This supplementary reactive power shall compensate the reactive power demand of the high-voltage line or cable between the high-voltage terminals of the step-up transformer of the power park module or its alternator terminals, if no step-up transformer exists, and the connection point and shall be provided by the responsible owner of that line or cable. - (b) with regard to reactive power capability at maximum capacity:
+Type C power park modules shall fulfil the following additional requirements in relation to frequency stability: - (a) the relevant TSO shall have the right to specify that power park modules be capable of providing synthetic inertia during very fast frequency deviations; - (b) the operating principle of control systems installed to provide synthetic inertia and the associated performance parameters shall be defined by the relevant TSO. - 3.
+Type C power park modules shall fulfil the following additional requirements in relation to voltage stability: - (a) with regard to reactive power capability, for a power park module whose connection point is not located at the high-voltage terminals of its step-up transformer nor at the terminals of the high-voltage line or cable to the connection point at the power park module, if no step-up transformer exists, supplementary reactive power may be required by the relevant system operator to compensate for the reactive power demand of the high-voltage line or cable between these two points from the responsible owner of this line or cable; - (b) with regard to reactive power capability at maximum capacity: - (i) the relevant system operator in coordination with the relevant TSO shall define the reactive power provision capability requirements in the context of varying voltage.
+To that end, it shall define a U-Q/Pmax-profile that may take any shape within the boundaries of which the power park module is capable of providing reactive power at its maximum capacity; - (ii) the U-Q/Pmax-profile shall be defined by each relevant system operator in coordination with the relevant TSO in conformity with the following principles:

-- (i) the relevant system operator in coordination with the relevant TSO shall specify the reactive power provision capability requirements in the context of varying voltage.
-To that end, it shall specify a U-Q/P{max}-profile that may take any shape within the boundaries of which the power park module shall be capable of providing reactive power at its maximum capacity; - (ii) the U-Q/P{max}-profile shall be specified by each relevant system operator in coordination with the relevant TSO in conformity with the following principles: - the U- Q/P{max} -profile shall not exceed the U- Q/P{max} -profile envelope, represented by the inner envelope in Figure 8; - the dimensions of the U-Q/P{max}-profile envelope (Q/P{max} range and voltage range) shall be within the values specified for each synchronous area in Table 9; - the position of the U-Q/P{max}-profile envelope shall be within the limits of the fixed outer envelope set out in Figure 8; and - the specified U-Q/P{max} profile may take any shape, having regard to the potential costs of delivering the capability to provide reactive power production at high voltages and reactive power consumption at low voltages;
+- the U- $Q/P{max}$ -profile shall not exceed the U- $Q/P{max}$ -profile envelope, represented by the inner envelope in Figure 8; - the dimensions of the U-Q/ $P{max}$ -profile envelope (Q/ $P{max}$ range and voltage range) shall be within the values defined for each synchronous area in Table 9; - the position of the U-Q/Pmax-profile envelope shall be within the limits of the fixed outer envelope set out in Figure 8; and - the defined U-Q/Pmax profile may take any shape, having regard to the potential costs of delivering the capability to provide reactive power production at high voltages and reactive power consumption at low voltages;

-Figure 8: U-Q/P{max}-profile of a power park module.
-The diagram represents boundaries of a U-Q/P{max}-profile by the voltage at the connection point, expressed by the ratio of its actual value and its nominal value per unit, against the ratio of the reactive power (Q) and the maximum capacity (P{max}).
+Figure 8: U-Q/Pmax-profile of a power park module.
+The diagram represents boundaries of a U-Q/Pmax-profile by the voltage at the connection point, expressed by the ratio of its actual value and its nominal value per unit, against the ratio of the reactive power (Q) and the maximum capacity (Pmax).
 The position, size and shape of the inner envelope are indicative.

-Synchronous area Maximum range of Q/P {max} Maximum range of steady-state voltage level in PU
+Synchronous area Maximum range of Q/P max Maximum range of steady-state voltage level in PU

 Continental Europe 0.75 0.225

 Nordic 0.95 0.150

 Great Britain 0.66 0.100

-Ireland and Northern Ireland 0.66 0.218
+Ireland 0.66 0.218

-Baltic 0.80 0.220
+Baltic States 0.80 0.220